rladies-nyc/source/content/home/board.md

 <img src="/img/anisha.png" style="width:20%";/>

 Anisha BharathSingh (she/her) is a digital marketing expert with four years of experience using data to tell stories and discover opportunities for growth in the digital space.
 Her passion for R started as an Economics undergrad at Bryn Mawr College and she has since explored R, Data Science and Data for Social Good through Meetups like R-Ladies NYC and the creation of her own data science blog.
-She is now pursuing her Master of Science in Analytics at The University of Chicago to further her data science and analytics skills.
+She is now pursuing her Master of Science in Analytics at The University of Chicago to expand upon her data science and analytics skills.

 #### Alejandra Gerosa